grafana/terraform-provider-grafana/docs/resources/machine_learning_outlier_detector.md

 ### Required

-- `algorithm` (Block Set, Min: 1) The algorithm to use and its configuration.
+- `algorithm` (Block Set, Min: 1, Max: 1) The algorithm to use and its configuration.
 See https://grafana.com/docs/grafana-cloud/machine-learning/outlier-detection/ for details. (see [below for nested schema](#nestedblock--algorithm))
 - `datasource_type` (String) The type of datasource being queried.
 Currently allowed values are prometheus, graphite, loki, postgres, and datadog.
 - `metric` (String) The metric used to query the outlier detector results.
 - `name` (String) The name of the outlier detector.